 - an offence against sections of the Migration Act 1958 (Commonwealth) specified in Schedule 3 of the Sex Work Act 1994

 - an indictable offence punishable by 12 months or more imprisonment or an offence which, if committed in Victoria, would have been an indictable offence punishable by 12 months or more imprisonment.
-It must not be a spent conviction within the meaning of the Spent Convictions Act 2021 (Vic) or any equivalent law of a state or territory of Australia or of the Commonwealth.
-For more information, view the Spent convictions page
+(For information about spent convictions, view the Spent convictions page)

 - providing false or misleading information in your licence application or annual statement